Table of Contents

-- Do not allow other images to touch the logo; as a rule of thumb, measure the height of the NC State brick logo (red rectangle).
-Design elements, text and photos should be at least that far from the logo.
+- Do not allow other images to touch the logo.
+Design elements, text, and photos must be spaced at least the height of the NC State brick logo (red rectangle) from the logo.

-- Do not allow the logo to extend beyond the edge and be cut off; use the appropriate size in all materials, and remember to scale the logo proportionately.
+- Do not allow the logo to extend beyond the edge and be cut off.

 - Do not use the logo as a watermark behind other information (Figure 2).

 The NC State EMG logo may not be rotated or turned on its side (Figure 3).

 The NC State EMG logo may never be screened, shaded, gradated, or appear in alternate multi-colored hues.
 Refer to the NC State brand site for guidelines on the official colors of the NC State EMG logo.